AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-47027-slow-query-b2b-companyrole-graphql-update.md

 <u>Expected results</u>:

-The `app/code/Magento/CompanyGraphQl/Model/Company/Role/ValidateRole.php::validateResources` needs to be optimized to avoid loading all the data available in **[!UICONTROL company_permissions]** DB table.
+The `app/code/Magento/CompanyGraphQl/Model/Company/Role/ValidateRole.php::validateResources` needs to be optimized to avoid loading all the data available in the **[!UICONTROL company_permissions]** DB table.

 <u>Actual results</u>:

 Adobe Commerce executes a query without any filter.
-When there are a large number of records, it takes lot of time for Adobe Commerce to prepare the data collection.
+When there are a large number of records, it takes a lot of time for Adobe Commerce to prepare the data collection.

 ## Apply the patch